Esri/arcgis-maps-sdk-kotlin-samples/generate-geodatabase-replica-from-feature-service/README.md

-# Generate geodatabase replica from feature fervice
+# Generate geodatabase replica from feature service

 Generate a local geodatabase replica from an online feature service.